honoyr/leader_talks/README.md

 ## 1. Overview
 Leader Talks
 ============
-The website is designed to show up speakers of the community.
-The community holds a lot of virtual events with venture capitalists, tech industry specialists, entrepreneurs, etc, and the website helps to manage information about the speakers and events.
+The website is designed to show the information about the speakers of the community The community holds a lot of virtual events with venture capitalists, tech industry specialists, entrepreneurs, etc, and the website helps to manage information about the speakers and events.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/33399226/138623718-d8df3f25-5f02-4616-b4eb-654e4b0194de.gif)
 ### Features:
 - List of speakers - implemented as an infinite scroll.
-- Sign in/ sing up - support google, twitter, email, phone.
+- Sign in/ sing up - supporting google, twitter, email, phone.
 - Admin panel - managing speakers with admin credentials.
-- Form - creating speaker card with drag and drop file validator (size, type).
+- Form - creating speaker card with drag and drop file uploader and file validation (size, type).

 ### Requirements